bit-garden/godottpd/README.md

 > [!IMPORTANT]
-> I am taking over as new maintainer as of 7/7/2025.
+> I am now maintainer as of 7/7/2025.
 Please see https://github.com/deep-entertainment/issues/issues/56 for details.

 # GodotTPD